scriptotek/alma-slipsomat/README.md

     test filename.xml

 where `filename.xml` is a file in the "test-data" folder.
-This will upload the XML file to the Notification Template page and store a screenshot of the output in the "test-data" folder.
+This will upload the XML file to the Notification Template page and store the resulting HTML output and a screenshot in the "test-data" folder.

 To test multiple files at the same time, you can use Unix style pathname pattern expansion ("globbing").
 E.g. to test all XML files in the "test-data" folder, use the